Petra Macliing

-Petra Macliing is a famous anti-Chico dam activist, hailing from Mainit, Bontoc and best known as "Mother Petra".
-She joined the indigenous peoples of Bontoc and Kalinga in the fight to protect their "ili" (home village) against a World Bank funded dam project in the Philippines.
+Petra Macliing is a Filipino anti-Chico dam activist, hailing from Bontoc, Mountain Province and best known as "Mother Petra".
+As a member of the Mainit tribe of Bontoc, she joined the indigenous peoples of Bontoc and Kalinga in the fight to protect their "ili" (home village) against a World Bank funded dam project in the Philippines.
 She is a founding member of Cordillera People's Alliance and leader of the Montañosa Women's Federation.
 She is also a member of the Kalinga-Bontoc Peace Pact Holders Association (KBPPHA) and the Cordillera Elders Alliance (CEA).
 She founded Mainit Ub-ubfo and the Maiinit Irrigators Association.

 Personal life

 Macliing was widowed at a young age, resulting in her having to raise eight children by herself.
-Macliing had seven daughters and one son, but her son passed away at a young age.
-To support her family, Macliing worked as a farmer, sold saris and managing to send all of her daughters to college.
-Her youngest daughter, lawyer Francesca Macliing-Claver, recounted that she was only 3 months old when her father passed away.
-“My mother was the only parent I have ever known,” said Francesca.
+Macliing had seven daughters and one son, but her son died at a young age.
+To support her family, Macliing worked as a farmer and sold saris, managing to send all of her daughters to college.
+Her youngest daughter, lawyer Francesca Macliing-Claver, recounted that she was only 3 months old when her father died.
+"My mother was the only parent I have ever known", said Francesca.